storelocatorjs/storelocator/docs/features.md

 ### Info window

-Storelocator allow to show marker information with the native Google Maps info window.
+Storelocatorjs allow to show marker information with the native Google Maps info window.
 Below, the default template displays the fields available in the JSON.

 ```html
 <div class="storelocator-infoWindow">